-After a Routine Dental Exam
+What Happens After a Dental Exam?

 The recommended timeframe during which to schedule your next appointment will depend on the results of your exam.
-If our general dentists do not identify any concerns, then the only follow up would be to follow a regular dental health regimen, including flossing and brushing every day.
+If our general or pediatric dentists do not identify any concerns, then the only follow-up would be to follow a regular dental health regimen, including flossing and brushing every day.
 Routine dental exams and professional cleanings at least twice per year are also recommended to help maintain your oral health.
 If we do see anything that needs to be addressed, your treatment options will be discussed and planned accordingly.
 Grove Dental Group and Orthodontics offers extended hours to help you fit the care you need into your busy schedule.

 Are Exams Covered by Insurance?

 Since dental exams are so important to your oral health, these preventive services are generally covered by dental insurance.
 We will contact your insurance to review your coverage and estimate any potential out-of-pocket costs.
 If you do not carry insurance, Grove Dental Group and Orthodontics offers an array of convenient financial solutions, including an in-house dental wellness plan.
 Our team is dedicated to working with your family to help you afford healthy smiles!

 Keep Your Smile Healthy and Happy